Banana Chips Recipe

 • Cheaper than store-bought.
 All you’re paying for is the fancy packaging.
 Banana crisps don’t have to be expensive if you make them from scratch.

 • Healthier.
-Packaged banana chips are deep-fried and/or use tons of sugar, but not my ones!
-The entire recipe uses just two tablespoons of oil, and most of that doesn’t even make it to the baking stage!
+Packaged banana chips are often deep-fried and/or contain tons of sugar, but not mine!
+I use two tablespoons to toss the slices, though much of it doesn’t end up on the chips themselves.

 • No dehydrator is needed!
 Dehydrators are cool and all, but they cost a pretty penny.
 I find the air fryer or oven does a great job.